ujjwalgupta356/Project_ModuleE/README.md

 ## 🚀 Future Scope
 While not covered in the current scope of this project, a vital next step would be to deploy the final Random Forest algorithm via a Streamlit web application.
-This would transform the model into a functional tool capable of analyzing real-time datasets, allowing marketers to receive instant engagement predictions for real time data..
+This would transform the model into a functional tool capable of analyzing real-time datasets, allowing marketers to receive instant engagement predictions for real time data.